 The UW-Madison College of Agricultural and Life Sciences’ Committee on Academic Staff Issues (CASI) represents academic staff across the college, and is an important part of shared governance at UW-Madison.
 The committee was founded in the late 1990s, after the UW-Madison Academic Staff Executive Committee recommended that CASIs be established at the level of colleges, schools and divisions to solicit ideas and input from academic staff on issues that impact them.

-The CALS CASI is structured so it includes representatives from all of the major groupings of academic staff at the college, with thirteen CASI representatives drawn from the college’s seven wards.
+The CALS CASI is structured so it includes representatives from all of the major groupings of academic staff at the college, with thirteen CASI representatives drawn from the college’s six wards.

 CASI representatives, who meet monthly during the academic year, advise the CALS Dean’s Office on the development of policies and procedures that impact academic staff.
 CASI members also serve on one or more of the following four subcommittees, which carry out other important tasks of the committee.
 The four subcommittees are:

 - Personnel Procedures, Compensation and Governance